 The ICC 201 bus travels between BWI and Shady Grove Metro for only $5 (one-way) and leaves every hour, on the hour, between 9AM and 11PM.
 Unlike the B30, the ICC 201 operates on weekends and holidays as well.
 While it may not be the fastest way to get to DC, for $5 it's not bad for those looking to save a little $$$.

 aka “Where the heck am I NOW?” -or- “The transit colors of Otakon”

 Union Station is the central hub of transportation into and out of Washington, D.C.
 This makes getting to D.C. easy, and getting to the WEWCC even easier.
-There 3 public transportation options to get from Union Station to the convention center, Metrorail, Metrobus, and the DC Circulator.
+There are three public transportation options to get from Union Station to the convention center, Metrorail, Metrobus, and the DC Circulator.
 Additionally, you can take a taxi or, if you’re feeling adventurous, walk (Union Station is about a mile from the convention center).

 Union Station is on Metro’s Red Line.
 You will want to get on the Red Line toward Shady Grove (NOT Glenmont) and change to the Yellow or Green lines at Gallery Place.
 From there, it’s one stop to the north to the Mt Vernon Square / 7th St-Convention Center stop.
 Use a train in the direction of Fort Totten or Greenbelt to get you there.
 The fare is $2.15.

 Take the number 80 bus to McPherson Square from North Capitol St. and Massachusetts Ave.
 Get off at H St. NW and 9th St. NW and walk north 2 blocks to the WEWCC.
 The fare is $1.75 and you can use a SmartTrip card.